-College application season is here!
-That means that applying for financial aid is also here!
-When you are applying for financial aid, you will either apply for FAFSA or the California Dream Act!
-So you may be wondering, what is the difference between FAFSA and the CA Dream Act?
-They both help pay for your college education, but they are two separate applications.
-Keep reading to find out all the ins and outs of CA Dream Act!
+College application season is here and that means it is also time to apply for financial aid!
+When you are applying for financial aid, you will either apply for FAFSA or the California Dream Act.
+If you are an undocumented student, DREAMer, or DACAmented you will most likely apply for state and institutional financial aid using the CA Dream Act.
+Keep reading to find out all the ins and outs of the CA Dream Act!

 Background and Eligibility